a-schmidtlab/platform-sim/README.md

 ### Why This Matters

-Floating platforms are essential infrastructure for offshore operations - oil rigs, wind farms, research stations.
+Floating platforms are essential infrastructure for offshore operations.
 They are ofte brought into position using anchor lines, but sometimes these lines break.
 Understanding the dynamic ist interesting.

 ### Basic Physics Concepts